 Coronavirus confirmed cases in India reaches to 39 as 5 more test positive in Kerala

 New Delhi, Mar 08: The total number of people who have tested positive for novel coronavirus in India stands at 39 with 5 more positive cases in Kerala.
+It is reported that they had dodged screening at airport despite showing symptoms

 Three persons who had come from Italy to Pathanamthitta town in Kerala have been tested positive for Coronavirus.
 The other two persons, who tested positive, are their family members.

-Speaking to media, Kerala Health Minister KK Shailaja said,''Five more people from Kerala have tested positive for coronavirus have been admitted in the isolation wards.
+Speaking to media, Kerala Health Minister KK Shailaja said,''Five more people from Kerala have tested positive for coronavirus have been admitted in the isolation wards of Pathanamthitta general hospital .
 Three people recently returned from Italy on February 29 due to which two more got the disease in Pathanamthitta district.
 Their tests were confirmed on Saturday night.''

+Meanwhile, Government issues advisory that all those who have traveled in Qatar Airways flights QR 126 Venice to Doha and QR 514 Doha to Kochi have been asked to immediately report to the nearby hospitals

 Earlier, India's first three positive cases had been reported from the state.
 All the three patients, medical students from Wuhan, have been treated and discharged from hospitals.